Do the WEEE regulations apply to your business?

 - Finance the recovery and treatment of WEEE in order to meet the targets set by the EU

-The newly published Regulations have for the first time introduced a de minimis and so a Producer placing less than 5 tonnes onto the UK market during a Compliance Period will now have to register as a small producer for a one off annual charge of £30.
+The WEEE Regulations, 2013 have for the first time introduced a de minimis and so a Producer placing less than 5 tonnes onto the UK market during a Compliance Period will now have the option to register as a small producer for a one off annual charge of £30.
 This can be done directly with the Environment Agency or through an intermediary, a role A1 Compliance will happily undertake.

 Further Information and FAQs relating to the WEEE regulations and associated producer responsibilities can be found on our WEEE Info pages in the member’s area.

-In August 2012 the European Parliament passed the re-cast of the WEEE Directive which member states must implement by 14th February 2014, however the intention of the UK Government is to implement the changes on 1st January 2014 to prevent the need for change part way through a Compliance Period.
-There will be some significant changes as a result of the re-cast.
+In August 2012 the European Parliament passed the re-cast of the WEEE Directive which member had to implement by 14th February 2014, however the UK Government chose to implement the changes on 1st January 2014 to prevent the need for change part way through a Compliance Period.
+There have been some significant changes as a result of the re-cast.
 The Department for Business Industry and Skills, who are tasked with issuing new WEEE Regulations to support the Directive, undertook a consultation process with stakeholders.
 Details of their findings, impact assessments and draft Regulations can be found here

 One of the major changes relates to targets set for collection and treatment of WEEE.
 The original WEEE Directive set this at 4kg per person, per year.
 With little effort, the UK has achieved a figure of 8kg per person, per year.
 However, the re-cast sees a change to the way in which targets are set and instead of a weight per person, it will switch to a percentage of the amount of new EEE placed onto the market for each year.